Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Preventing Issues

 Dogs aren’t unlike people when it comes to their feet.
 Injuries or other conditions make it difficult for them to do just about anything.
 Damaged paws often take longer to heal, especially if your pet becomes obsessive about them and licks them constantly.
 That can also increase the risk of secondary bacterial infections.
-The condition of your pup’s paws depends on the types of surfaces on which they walk.
+The condition of your pup’s paws may depend on the types of surfaces on which they walk.

 owner-smearing-ointment-to-the-paw-of-dog_rodimov_shutterstock